Nurse Assistant Training Program Applicants

 - Make-up time must be included in the training schedule, and any missed theory training must be made up by the student prior to clinical instruction.
 Make-up time is made up hour for hour and must be overseen by the instructor.
 The make-up must cover the same content that was missed, following the Module lesson plan.
 The NATP must create a policy that limits the amount of absence and makeup that will be allowed.

 - Once the training schedule is approved by the Department, this is the only schedule that the NATP can use.
-If the NATP desires to change the schedule (sequence of modules or provide the training at a different time (weekend vs. days), then the Training Program must submit the new training schedule to the Department for approval prior to implementing the change in the schedule.
-Once reviewed and approved, the updated schedule will be replaced with the previously approved schedule.
+If the NATP desires to change the schedule (sequence of modules or provide the training at a different time e.g., weekend vs. days), then the Training Program must submit the new training schedule to the Department for approval prior to implementing the change in the schedule.
+Once reviewed and approved, the updated schedule will replace the previously approved schedule.

 A Sample Daily Nurse Assistant Training Program Schedule (CDPH 276B Sample) which shows the formatting for training schedule development has been provided.
 This sample provides detail for classroom and clinical training over several days.
 The schedule submitted by the NATP applicant must cover the entire NATP.
 Please note that lunch and break times are not included in training time and should be subtracted from total program hours.